Sunny-sunnyy/twin2026/README.md

 # Twin

-AI Digital Twin project built during Week 2 of the AI Engineer Production Track.
+An AI Digital Twin project from Week 2 of the AI Engineer Production Track.

+This repo contains:
+- a Next.js chat frontend
+- a FastAPI backend
+- personalized context loaded from local profile files
+- conversation memory stored locally or in S3
+- AWS Bedrock inference
+- Terraform infrastructure for AWS deployment

+## Status

-The repo is now implemented through `week2/day4.md`:
+The project is implemented through the Week 2 build sequence:
 - Day 1: local chat app with file-based memory
-- Day 2: AWS deployment shape with Lambda, API Gateway, S3, CloudFront
+- Day 2: AWS deployment architecture with Lambda, API Gateway, S3, and CloudFront
 - Day 3: backend migrated from OpenAI to AWS Bedrock
-- Day 4: infrastructure moved into Terraform with deploy/destroy scripts
+- Day 4: infrastructure moved to Terraform with deploy and destroy scripts

-## What This Project Does

-This project lets a visitor chat with a "digital twin" backed by:
-- a Next.js frontend chat UI
-- a FastAPI backend
-- profile context loaded from local files in `backend/data/`
-- conversation memory stored either in local JSON files or S3
-- AWS Bedrock for model inference in the current backend code
+- Day 5: repo and remote-state deployment flow prepared; GitHub Actions workflow files are not in this repo yet

-## Current Architecture
+## Architecture

-### Local Development
+### Local

-1. The frontend sends `POST /chat` requests to the backend.
+1. The frontend sends `POST /chat` to the FastAPI backend.
+2. `backend/resources.py` loads structured profile data from `backend/data/`.
-2. `backend/context.py` builds the system prompt from profile data.
+3. `backend/context.py` builds the system prompt.
-3. `backend/server.py` sends the conversation to AWS Bedrock.
+4. `backend/server.py` sends the conversation to AWS Bedrock.
-4. Conversation history is stored in `memory/` when `USE_S3=false`.
+5. Memory is stored in `memory/` when `USE_S3=false`.

-### Cloud Deployment
+### AWS

-1. The frontend is statically exported with Next.js.
+1. The frontend is statically exported by Next.js.
-2. Static files are uploaded to an S3 frontend bucket.
+2. Static assets are uploaded to an S3 frontend bucket.
-3. CloudFront serves the public website.
+3. CloudFront serves the public site.
-4. API Gateway routes requests to AWS Lambda.
+4. API Gateway HTTP API invokes AWS Lambda.
 5. Lambda runs the FastAPI app through Mangum.
 6. Conversation memory is stored in an S3 memory bucket.
-7. Infrastructure is provisioned with Terraform.
+7. Terraform provisions and updates the infrastructure.

-## Project Structure
+## Repository Layout

 ```text
 twin/